 Well no craft fails…I did learn that I am not allowed near a hot glue gun.
 Ever.
 Again.
 Told you I’m not crafty!!
 Thanks and hugs and love to my wedding party for the help.
 You’re not free yet though (mwahahahaha).

-About Kate: Kate is a recently engaged gal living in Chicago.
-Her fiancé, Raja, is her blogging coach, fellow Netflixia sufferer (Walking Dead!) and adventure twin.
-Tune in every other week to hear about her personal wedding planning experiences and advice!
+Kate Swem is a recently married lady living in Chicago.
+Her husband, Raja, is her blogging coach, fellow Netflixia sufferer (The Strain is now in rotation) and adventure twin.
+Tune in to hear about her wedding reflections and advice!
 You can follow her on Twitter, or read more on her and her best friend’s blog, Chi Organic Girls.